Cinch Home Warranty Reviews 2026: Sears' Home Protection Plan

 How do I cancel my Cinch Home Warranty?

 You can cancel your Cinch Home Warranty at any time by calling customer service at (844) 324-5688 or by submitting a written cancellation request.
 If you cancel within the first 30 days, you receive a full refund with no fees.
-Canceling after 30 days results in a pro-rata refund for the remaining term, minus a $25 cancellation processing fee.
-If a claim has already been filed, you may also owe the difference between claims paid and premiums collected.
+Canceling after 30 days results in a pro-rata refund minus a $25 processing fee.
+If a claim was already filed, you may owe the difference between claims paid and premiums collected.

 Is Cinch Home Warranty worth it in 2026?

-Cinch can be worth it — especially for owners of older homes where unknown pre-existing conditions are a real risk, or for those who value the industry-leading 180-day workmanship guarantee.
-The Complete Home plan's $500 insurance deductible reimbursement is a genuine added value.
-However, the B+ BBB rating, HVAC coverage caps, and contractor assignment model are notable drawbacks.
-If your primary concern is HVAC or appliance reliability in a region with fewer contractors, compare multiple providers before committing.
+Cinch can be worth it, especially for owners of older homes where unknown pre-existing conditions are a real risk, or for those who value the industry-leading 180-day workmanship guarantee.
+The $500 insurance deductible reimbursement on higher-tier plans is genuine added value.
+However, the very low BBB customer review score, the $10,000 aggregate cap, and the fact that only 20% of policyholders report being very satisfied are notable drawbacks.
+If you need higher coverage limits, compare providers in our full home warranty comparison guide before committing.

 Compare Home Warranty Options in Ohio